 The following tips may help you increase the production value of your Camtasia screen recordings:

-- Use a quality microphone: A head-worn (headset) or USB microphone will generally be better than the built-in microphone of a computer.
-Popular choices include the Blue Snowball and Snowflake external microphones.
+- Use a quality microphone: A head-worn (headset) or USB microphone will generally be better than the built-in microphone of a laptop.
+Popular choices include the Blue Snowball and Yeti external microphones.

 - Use the zoom/spotlight feature: Many screen recorder applications, like Camtasia, provide the ability to zoom in-and-out of portions of the screen to highlight what is important to the presentation.
 Taking advantage of this feature when editing a video will focus attention to the specific area you want the viewer to see.

 - Optimize your export settings: Changing the framerate, keyframe settings, and/or target bitrate can help fix “blocky” artifacts you may see in a recording.
 Look for these to especially appear in portions of a video that contains a lot of motion.

 - Clean up your desktop: Before recording, check if you left unnecessary (or even private) documents, files, or open browser windows.
 Remember that, unless you specify a specific region, anything visible on your screen will be recorded.